Cardinals vs. Royals Player Props Betting Odds

-The St. Louis Cardinals visit the Kansas City Royals at Kauffman Stadium on Friday at 8:10 PM ET.
-Those looking to place a player prop wager can find odds for Nolan Arenado, Bobby Witt Jr. and others in this game.
+Bookmakers have set player props for Nolan Arenado, Bobby Witt Jr. and others when the St. Louis Cardinals visit the Kansas City Royals at Kauffman Stadium on Saturday at 7:10 PM ET.

 Bet on this matchup or its props with BetMGM!